Somalis, Shelbyville and Severe Culture Shock

 Also, the head of Catholic Charities claims that while many employers contact them when they have openings for refugees, Tyson is not typically one of those.

 Brian Mosely: In Shelbyville, to our knowledge, there has been absolutely no help offered for these people from any state or volunteer agency.
 That was the most shocking thing I discovered in my research of this issue.
-After the refugees are directly settled into a city or town, such as they have been in Nashville, they are pretty much on their own.
-When the Somalis are first brought to America, Catholic Charities would be provided with $425 for each person that they resettle by the State Department.
+After the refugees are directly settled into a city or town, such as they have been in

 The money is used directly to pay for the refugees housing, utilities, food, etc. Catholic Charities also receive "nominal funding" to pay staff and other costs and the refugees receive a travel loan for their move here -- and they have six months before the first payment is due.
 DHS has also told us that the refugees are provided with employment, language, and case management services as a part of the resettlement process and they assist them in getting acclimated to their new surroundings, schools, housing, transportation, employers, medical care, etc.

 But after a certain amount of time, something like four to six months, it’s up to the refugees to support themselves.
 And it appears that if the refugees decide to move elsewhere, which many of them do, they are totally without these support services.